coodest/highwayRL/readme.md

     ./run.sh

 ## Changing the running setups
-All files are organized by the structure of levels:
+All source files (in the `src` folder) are organized by the structure of levels:

 `app-level`: top level of the code, defining the overall running logic of the application.